An International Parenting Plan for Hannah

-After much discussion about pros and cons of Hannah living in Germany, Jordan or somewhere else in the world, Eliza and Peter arrive at the following key agreements:
+After much discussion about the pros and cons of Hannah living in Germany, Jordan, or somewhere else in the world, Eliza and Peter arrive at the following key agreements:

 - Hannah will live with Peter for the next two years, while Eliza lives in Jordan.
 During that time, Peter will fly Hannah to Washington, D.C., to spend her winter vacation with Eliza and Eliza’s family.
 Eliza will fly to Germany, retrieve Hannah, and take her to Jordan for summers.